loicfrering/LosoDiAnnotationsBundle/Resources/doc/index.rst

 @Inject
 ~~~~~~~

-The @Inject annotation declare a service's dependency that have to be injected
+The `@Inject` annotation declare a service's dependency that have to be
-by the container when the service is retrieved.
-You can declare dependencies
+injected by the container when the service is retrieved.
+You can declare
-upon the constructor, properties or setter methods.
+dependencies upon the constructor, properties or setter methods.

 Usage::

     @Inject
     @Inject("service.id")
+    @Inject("?service.id")
+    @Inject("service.id=")
+    @Inject("?service.id=")
+    @Inject("%param.name%")
+    @Inject("string containing %param.name% parameter")
-    @Inject({"service1.id", "service2.id", ...})
+    @Inject({"service1.id", "?service2.id", "service3.id=", "%param.name%", ...})

+Services referenced in `@Inject` annotations follow some conventions similar to
+the YamlFileLoader:

+* A question mark `?` before a service id makes the reference optional.
+* An equal sign `=` at the end of a service id makes the reference not strict.
+* Parameters are surrounded with `%`

-Let's see the @Inject behavior in each of his emplacement possibilities.
+Let's see the `@Inject` behavior in each of his emplacement possibilities.

 Constructor injection
 +++++++++++++++++++++

-Annotating the constructor with @Inject annotation will declare each arguments
+Annotating the constructor with `@Inject` annotation will declare each
-of the method as a dependency whose id is the argument id.
-For now you can't
+arguments of the method as a dependency whose id is the argument id.
+For now
-explicitly define the individual service id that needs to be injected as
+you can't explicitly define the individual service id that needs to be injected
-argument.
+as argument.

 Example::